 TLDR: Our Ear Gear Corded models have been proven to help prevent you from losing your hearing aids when removing your mask.
 The sleeve attaches to your hearing aid and clips to your shirt so that if (or when) your hearing falls off when removing your face mask, it will dangle harmlessly from your shirt instead of falling and getting lost or damaged.
 We have a model for every size hearing instrument - Shop our Ear Gear Corded collection now.

 It's no surprise that hearing instruments take a little bit of getting used to.
 Most people adjust pretty quickly to their new hearing instrument during normal indoor settings, like work or home.
 We have many customers that are also avid hikers and we've heard from them that it's not quite such an easy adjustment.

-If you wear hearing instruments of any kind, you've probably worn Ear Gear to places like the beach, golf course, hiking and biking trails plus many others to enjoy warm weather.
-Ear Gear's spandex material helps wick moisture away from the hearing device preventing short circuits and corrosion.
-It also helps keep them safe if you choose to use Ear Gear corded models which have a stretchy cord and durable locking clip that attaches to clothing.
-Even wind noise is dramatically reduced by installing Ear Gear onto the hearing aid to make activities like biking and driving in a convertible car much for fun.
+If you wear hearing instruments of any kind, you've probably worn Ear Gear to places like the beach, golf course, hiking and biking trails plus many other places to enjoy the warm weather.
+Ear Gear's spandex blend material helps wick moisture away from the hearing device, preventing short circuits and corrosion.
+It also helps keep them safe from loss if you choose our Ear Gear corded models with their stretchy cord and durable locking clip that attaches to clothing.
+Even wind noise is dramatically reduced with Ear Gear to make activities like biking or driving in a convertible car much more fun.